mtelligent/Handlebars-For-Sitecore/README.md

 - Handlebar Collection – Allows you to specify a folder or collection of Items to be bound.
 "Items" is the top most collection for binding.
 - Handlebar Query – Will use a Sitecore query to fetch items to be bound based on Rendering Parameters.
 "Items" is the top most collection for binding.

 The query container is pretty flexible.
-We added some syntax helpers to the Field Filters section to make it easier to define generic rules.ncluding:
+We added some syntax helpers to the Field Filters section to make it easier to define generic rules including:
 - Negation – Prefix the value with ! if you want the filter to say “not equal to” instead of the default equal to.
 - Match the ID of Sitecore Context Item – Use a value of $ID if you want a field on the template to match the ID of the current page
 - Match a value of a field on the Context Item.
 Use a value of $ followed by the field name to compare a field on the bound item to a field on the page Item.